Baháʼí Faith in South Carolina: More sustained than sporadic

-In 1931 Gregory returned again and also a "team" of Chauncey Northern and Philip Marangella did a musical tour.
-They spoke to a "campus philosopher" Josiah Morse whom Gregory had met years ago and who may have been responsible for a quote in the student newspaper that "closely resembled Baháʼí teachings."
+In 1931, Gregory returned again, and also a "team" of Chauncey Northern and Philip Marangella did a musical tour.
+They spoke to a "campus philosopher," Josiah Morse, whom Gregory had met years ago and who may have been responsible for a quote in the student newspaper that "closely resembled Baháʼí teachings."
 They also visited Allen University and Benedict College in Columbia and Claflin University and the Colored Normal Industrial Agricultural and Mechanical College of South Carolina in Orangeburg.

-At the time isolated individuals or small groups were noted in Charleston, Columbia, Orangeburg and Sumter.
+At the time, isolated individuals or small groups were noted in Charleston, Columbia, Orangeburg and Sumter.
 Other individually traveling teachers of the religion include Lorol Schopflocher (1933) and Stanwood Cobb (1934) - Cobb stayed for seven talks across some of March and April, and a study group was established thereafter with two established Baháʼís among the group and they met at the only female physician's home in North Augusta, Marie Kershaw.
 William and Christine Bidwell, friends of Kershaw having recently moved to the area from Miami where they had joined to the religion, were among a total of about 17 with more or less identification with the religion and a year later elected their first local spiritual assembly (it bridged North August and Augusta.)
 Klebs was somewhat distant from the group but she was also having medical problems and members of the group tried to help her, as well as the Eliot assembly during her summer there in 1938.
-She died January 1939 in Augusta.
+She died in January 1939 in Augusta.

-The class studied a number of Baháʼí works between 1934 and 1938 - Baháʼu'lláh and the New Era, a compilation of letters from Shoghi Effendi, Some Answered Questions and other collections of ʻAbdu'l-Bahá's writings and talks as well as The Dawn-Breakers.
-In late 1936 Dr. Zia Bagdadi and his family moved to Augusta, the first Persian Baháʼís to live in the area and the community counted some 30 members plus friends and about as many interested contacts.
-And with a couple African-Americans the community was also partially integrated despite frequent presentations in African-American establishments over the years, though it is also true larger integration could have drawn unwelcome attention.
-On the other hand there were no champions of integration insisting on that standard.
-Dr Bagdadi succeeded in making contacts among African-Americans, notably a doctor, as well as progressively larger and larger meetings at a home but these suddenly stopped with rumors the police and spoken to the family.
-However Bagdadi suddenly died April 1937.
+The class studied a number of Baháʼí works between 1934 and 1938: Baháʼu'lláh and the New Era, a compilation of letters from Shoghi Effendi, Some Answered Questions and other collections of Abdu'l-Bahá's writings and talks as well as The Dawn-Breakers.
+In late 1936, Dr. Zia Bagdadi and his family moved to Augusta, the first Persian Baháʼís to live in the area and the community counted some 30 members plus friends and about as many interested contacts.
+And with a couple of African-Americans, the community was also partially integrated despite frequent presentations in African-American establishments over the years, though it is also true that larger integration could have drawn unwelcome attention.
+On the other hand, there were no champions of integration insisting on that standard.
+Dr Bagdadi succeeded in making contacts among African-Americans, notably a doctor, as well as progressively larger and larger meetings at a home, but these suddenly stopped with rumors of the police speaking to the family.
+However, Bagdadi suddenly died April 1937.